 - Vitamin A, Vitamin C, Iron, and Calcium are all listed as a percentage only.
 They’re usually found in smaller print just below the macronutrients.

-There is a little note I’d like to add, and I think here’s a good spot for it.
+There is a little note I’d like to add.
 The FDA allows for a 20% margin of error in nutrition facts labels.
 It’s perfectly okay for companies to say that a food contains 80 calories, but it actually has 100 calories.
 Or, that it has 20 grams of protein when it really only has 15.
-In my opinion, that’s WAY too big of a margin of error, but what are you going to do…Just keep in mind, these things do more good than anything.
+In my opinion, that’s WAY too big of a margin of error, but what are you going to do…Just keep in mind, the labels do more good than anything.
 I just thought you guys should know that the possibility that the label has error is totally real.

 Percent Daily Value (%DV)

 For most of the nutrients listed above, a percent daily value is required.
 This may help you to choose items that are low in sodium or fat or high in fiber.
 Rather than memorizing the recommended amount for each nutrient and doing the math for how the amount in a serving compared to the recommended number, the nutrition facts label does the work for you!